nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The pie chart is used to show workload distribution.
    1. The color of pie chart is randomly assigned.
-   2. The workload of each module is counted using the tasks of such module inclunding those that are already done and those that are not finished yet.
+   2. The workload of each module is counted by summing up the workload counts of all tasks for the module including those that are already done as well as those that are not finished yet.

 * You can rate a task's expected workload using the following mapping: